 Each agent has its own genome inherited from the parents.
 The hereditary traits encoded on a genome are 1. appearance, 2. preference, 3. love/hate threshold, 4. fickleness, 5. duration to love enough, 6. distance bias, 7. activeness to propose, 8. tolerance to accept the proposal, 9. abandonment, and 10. maximum speed of motion.
 In the current implementation, both appearance and preference are represented by a combination of features for each; color, aging, and plumpness.
 A color consists of three scalar components for red, green and blue.
 Each of the other traits is represented by a single scalar value.
 All of the scalar values in genome are floating point numbers within the range from 0 to 1.
-The trait of aging represents how much the age of agent affects the chronological change of appearance, that is, the agent looks older than the real age if the value is large.
+The trait of aging represents how much the age of agent affects the chronological change of appearance, that is, the agent looks very different from young age when it gets older if the value is large.
 The trait of plumpness has a special effect for female.
 If a female agent is slender, its appearance largely changes to be plumper when it becomes pregnant.